Skip to content

 private downstream assumptions

-No relationship may be added merely because two identifiers look related.
+No relationship may be added merely because two identifiers look related or occur together.

 A relationship manifest is a set of Core-owned relationship records.